wambitz/ros-noetic-containerized/docs/04_Running_ROS_Package_Single_Container.md

 [Back to Contents](../README.md)

-# Running ROS package with a Single Container
+# Running ROS packages with a Single Container

 Now, you can run your ROS nodes inside a single container.
 Open three new separate terminal windows or tabs for the `ros-master`, `publisher` and `subscriber` nodes.
 You will need to attach to the running container from different terminals.